ekrich/scala-unicode/README.md

 The Unicode Consortium also provides *Locale* data which could be used in a similar manner if needed in the future.

-Unicode 10.0.0 has been added the the resources of the project.
+Unicode 10.0.0 has been added to the resources of the project.
 Applications take an optional argument for the Unicode version.
 In order to run from `sbt` with a command line argument see the following: